Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 - Automatically apply an offset from the router/spindle to the laser so all your g-code files stay aligned (configured in the Spindle/Laser settings, or with Firmware settings $741 and 742 on the SLB)
 - Turn on the laser at low power when running a job outline (enabled in the Spindle/Laser settings).
 This will help you to better see where your project is going to be located on the material
 - Switch to a specialized visualization designed to show raster engraving images better than typical g-code visualizers.
 Seeing the laser intensity in the movements is very useful to get a better idea of what your projects are going to look like when they’re run.
-This will only apply to files loaded after ‘Laser mode’ is enabled and the colour can be customized in the settings
+This will only apply to files loaded after ‘Laser mode’ is enabled and the colour can be customized in the settings.
+By default you will see your loaded file turn from **blue** to **red**

 ![](/_images/_gsender/_features/_spinlaser/gs_fe_sp_laser-vis.jpg){.aligncenter .size-medium}